 Once upon a time, I was naïve.
 I believed in the myth: “If you lived in a city, you would become fluent in that language.”
 I never experienced language barrier or cultural shock before and people always talk about how ‘immersion’ is so easy.
 You always hear how people say that when you’re immersed in the language, you start picking it up and voila! – one day you become fluent!

 I really believed it and the first chance I got, I took it.
 That opportunity arrived in 2012.
 I was given the opportunity to work and live in a small French city and I thought, this is it!
-No one would speak to me in English so I would learn so quickly and be proficient.
+No one would speak to me, so I would learn much more quickly and be so much more proficient.

 Well, let me tell you: I was wrong.
 I was so wrong.